Vengadesan017/Udemy-PostgreSQL-1/11 Array_JSON.md

 )

--- insert use ' or array function insert into vv (phone) values
+-- insert using ' or array function insert into vv (phone) values
 (array(['123123123','123123123'])),